Short term payment contracts may be arranged on the day of Court, however there is an additional $25 contract fee.

 Returned checks will incur an additional $25 fee.

 Types of Cases Handled in Municipal Court:Misdemeanor Criminal Cases, Traffic Offenses, Parking and Code Violations issued by the Glenwood Springs Police Department.
-The maximum penalty for any summons in this Court is a $1,000 fine and/or one (1) year in jail.
+The maximum penalty for any summons in this Court is a $1,000 fine and/or 364 days in jail.
 Please review the City's Municipal Code for a more detailed description of the types of cases handled and possible penalties.
+Citations issued by the State Patrol, Garfield County Sheriff, as well as some specific City Police matters, are heard at the Garfield County Combined Courts.
+Your citation will state where you are to appear.

 Penalty Assessment Citations:If you opt to pay the fine, payment must be received by the 20th day to be eligible for a point reduction.
 If you fail to pay by the 20th day, you have until the Court date listed on the citation to pay the fine, however, the full amount of points listed on the citation will be assessed against your Colorado Driver License.
 Please review the Colorado Department of Motor Vehicles page with further questions regarding point reductions.
 You may also choose to appear on the Court date listed on your citation.

 Your Day in Court:You will need to check in at the Municipal Court window by the time listed on your citation.
 Once you check in, you will be given two forms.
 The first form is an Advisement of Rights.
 It is very important to understand your rights for Court.
-The document has been written in terms that are easy to understand, "not lawyer" as Judge Zerbi likes to say, however, if you have questions, you may ask them when your case is called.
+The document has been written in terms that are easy to understand, however, if you have questions, you may ask them when your case is called.
 If you would like to review the form prior to Court, you may view them below.

 Adult Advisement - Spanish Adult Advisement